 On November 13, 2019 oGoFloat celebrates 1 full year in business.
 This date marks the 1st anniversary of something special, but it’s very far from the beginning.

-Like so many others, Devon and I learned of float tanks from the Joe Rogan Experience Podcast.
-When we were finally able to experience a float, we fell in love hard and fast.
-We knew that floating was a practice and would improve the more we did it – and did it ever!
-We started chasing the float dragon!
-Devon and I traveled to Kelowna every weekend to float and quickly decided that we wanted to be the people to bring floating to Penticton.
-We became friends with the [then] owner of Float Space and would hang around after our float for salt talk.
-On the drive to/from Kelowna we would listen to float industry podcasts, usually the Art of the Float Podcast or the Daily Solutions Podcast.
+Like so many others, I learned of float tanks from the Joe Rogan Experience Podcast.
+When I were finally able to experience a float, I fell in love hard and fast.
+I knew that floating was a practice and would improve the more I did it – and did it ever!
+I started chasing the float dragon!
+I traveled to Kelowna every weekend to float and quickly decided that I wanted to bring float therapy to Penticton.
+I became friends with the [then] owner of Float Space and would hang around after my float for salt talk.
+On the drive to/from Kelowna I would listen to float industry podcasts, usually the Art of the Float Podcast or the Daily Solutions Podcast.
 On weekends I would volunteer at Float Space moping floors, folding towels, and hosting floats to absorb all the information I could about running a float center.

 August of 2015 I attended my first Float Conference.
 This was a game changer, and I came back mega inspired and motivated to open oGoFloat.
 I worked for hundreds of hours building the business plan and painting the financial picture.
 I enrolled in Bookkeeping classes and the Community Futures Business Development Program.
 I scouted commercial locations for well over a year.
 In April 2016 an opportunity arose to purchase a Samadhi float tank and dove in!
 I began hosing floats for friends and family.

-We continued to float as often as we could, and once we owned a float tank it became our reality.
-We made gradual improvements to the float tank and became more familiar with the daily operations and maintenance.
-Devon tinkered, materials were tested, and upgrades installed.
+I continued to float as often as I could, and once I owned a float tank it became my reality.
+I made gradual improvements to the float tank and became more familiar with the daily operations and maintenance.
+I tinkered, materials were tested, and upgrades installed.